You can add web-based media content to the surface of any objects you are allowed to modify. To add media to an object:

 Click the Texture tab of the build tools window.

-In the General tab of the MEDIA SETTINGS window, enter your media's URL in the Home URL field.
+In the General tab of the Media Settings window, enter your media's URL in the Home Page field.

 Click Apply, then OK.